 Texarkana Regional Webb Field is a remote neighborhood (based on population density) located in Texarkana, Arkansas.

-Texarkana Regional Webb Field real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes.
+Texarkana Regional Webb Field real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Texarkana Regional Webb Field neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built before 1940.
+A number of residences were also built between 1970 and 1999.

 Our research reveals that 100.0% of commuters who live in the Texarkana Regional Webb Field neighborhood get to work each day by driving alone in their automobiles, which is a higher proportion than 99.9% of U.S. neighborhoods.